-Standard I Criteria - Mission & Goals Primary Documents, Processes, and Procedures 1.
-Clearly defined mission and goals that: a) are developed through appropriate b) collaborative participation by all who facilitate or are otherwise responsible for institutional development and improvement; c) address external as well as internal contexts and constituencies; d) are approved and supported by the governing body; e) guide faculty, administration, staff, and governing structures in making decisions related to planning, resource allocation, program and curricular development, and the definition of institutional and educational outcomes; f) include support of scholarly inquiry and creative activity, at levels and of the type appropriate to the institution; g) are publicized and widely known by the institution's internal stakeholders; h) are periodically evaluated; 2.
-Institutional goals that are realistic, appropriate to higher education, and consistent with mission; 3.
-Goals that focus on student learning and related outcomes and on institutional improvement; are supported by administrative, educational, and student support programs and services; and are consistent with institutional mission; and 4.
-Periodic assessment of mission and goals to ensure they are relevant and achievable.
-Mission statement, vision, core values 2017-2025 Strategic Plan 2013-17 Strategic Plan Strategic plan website Academic and Student Success Master Plan and annual updates Facilities Master Plan and annual updates Workforce and Economic Innovation Strategic Plan Diversity Plan College Catalog College website IR website Collective bargaining agreements Employee Handbook Assessment Plan Assessment Framework Administrative, Educational, and Support unit assessment plans and reports General education/Essential Skill outcomes Guided Pathways website Academic program reviews Academic program reviews Learning outcomes from selected academic programs College Bylaws Organization charts Board of Trustees minutes (approval of new mission statement) Standard II Criteria - Ethics & Integrity Primary Documents, Processes, and Procedures A commitment to academic freedom, intellectual freedom, freedom of expression, and respect for intellectual property rights; College Policies: Financial Policies (201, 202, 203, 204, 205,2 12, 213, 217) General Administration Policies (301, 302, 303, 304, 305, 306,
+Standard I Criteria - Mission & Goals Primary Documents, Processes, and Procedures Clearly defined mission and goals that: are developed through appropriate collaborative participation by all who facilitate or are otherwise responsible for institutional development and improvement; address external as well as internal contexts and constituencies; are approved and supported by the governing body; guide faculty, administration, staff, and governing structures in making decisions related to planning, resource allocation, program and curricular development, and the definition of institutional and educational outcomes; include support of scholarly inquiry and creative activity, at levels and of the type appropriate to the institution; are periodically evaluated; Institutional goals that are realistic, appropriate to higher education, and consistent with mission; Goals that focus on student learning and related outcomes and on institutional improvement; are supported by administrative, educational, and student support programs and services; and are consistent with institutional mission; and Mission statement, vision, core values 2017-2025 Strategic Plan 2013-17 Strategic Plan Strategic plan website Academic and Student Success Master Plan and annual updates Facilities Master Plan and annual updates Workforce and Economic Innovation Strategic Plan Diversity Plan College Catalog College website IR website Collective bargaining agreements Employee Handbook Assessment Plan Assessment Plan Administrative, Educational, and Support unit assessment plans and reports General education/Essential Skill outcomes Guided Pathways website Academic program reviews guidelines Learning outcomes from selected academic programs College Bylaws Organization charts Board of Trustees minutes (approval of new mission statement) Standard II Criteria - Ethics & Integrity Primary Documents, Processes, and Procedures 1.
+A commitment to academic freedom, intellectual freedom, freedom of expression, and respect for intellectual property rights; College Policies: Financial Policies (201, 202, 203, 204, 205,2 12, 213, 217) General Administration Policies (301, 302, 303, 304, 305, 306,

-- 2. A climate that fosters respect among students, faculty, staff, and administration from a range of diverse backgrounds, ideas, and perspectives; - 3.
-A grievance policy that is documented and disseminated to address complaints or grievances raised by students, faculty, or staff.
-The institution's policies and procedures are fair and impartial, and assure that grievances are addressed promptly, appropriately, and equitably; - 4.
-The avoidance of conflict of interest or the appearance of such conflict in all activities and among all constituents; - 5.
-Fair and impartial practices in the hiring, evaluation, promotion, discipline, and separation of employees; - 6.
-Honesty and truthfulness in public relations announcements, advertisements, recruiting and admissions materials and practices, as well as in internal communications: - 7.
-As appropriate to its mission, services or programs in place: - a) to promote affordability and accessibility; - to enable students to understand funding sources and options, value received for cost, and methods to make informed decisions about incurring debt; - 8.
-Compliance with all applicable federal, state, and Commission reporting policies, regulations, and requirements to include reporting regarding: - a) the full disclosure of information on institution-wide assessments, graduation, retention, certification and licensure or licensing board pass rates; - b) the institution's compliance with the Commission's Requirements of Affiliation; - substantive changes affecting institutional mission, goals, programs, operations, sites, and other material issues which must be disclosed in a timely and accurate fashion;
+2. A climate that fosters respect among students, faculty, staff, and administration from a range of diverse backgrounds, ideas, and perspectives;

+3. A grievance policy that is documented and disseminated to address complaints or grievances raised by students, faculty, or staff.
+The institution's policies and procedures are fair and impartial, and assure that grievances are addressed promptly, appropriately, and equitably;

+4. The avoidance of conflict of interest or the appearance of such conflict in all activities and among all constituents;

+5. Fair and impartial practices in the hiring, evaluation, promotion, discipline, and separation of employees;

+6. Honesty and truthfulness in public relations announcements, advertisements, recruiting and admissions materials and practices, as well as in internal communications;

+7. As appropriate to its mission, services or programs in place:

+- a) to promote affordability and accessibility; - b) to enable students to understand funding sources and options, value received for cost, and methods to make informed decisions about incurring debt;

+8. Compliance with all applicable federal, state, and Commission reporting policies, regulations, and requirements to include reporting regarding:

+- a) the full disclosure of information on institution-wide assessments, graduation, retention, certification and licensure or licensing board pass rates; - b) the institution's compliance with the Commission's Requirements of Affiliation; - substantive changes affecting institutional mission, goals, programs, operations, sites, and other material issues which must be disclosed in a timely and accurate fashion;